jhonnyesquivel/jhonnyesquivel/README.md

 Hey there 👋

 I'm Jhonny, a Software Engineer.
 I have a strong background in backend and frontend technologies.
-My career has been developed in projects from planning to production, working with agile teams under disciplines like mobile native apps, frontend apps, cloud services and backend.
+My career has been developed in projects from planning to production, working with agile teams under disciplines like mobile native apps, web apps, cloud services and backend.
 I stand out in my team because I like to share my knowledge and help everyone who needs it

 🌱 I’m currently learning golang and related tools